-They called them “fruit salad trees,” and they now ship them, potted or for planting, all over Australia.
-As long as the combinations weren’t too exotic — you can’t compare apples and oranges, much less grow them on the same tree — James found that the branches slowly fused together, so that he wound up with a healthy tree with different types of fruit on it.
+They called them " fruit salad trees," and they now ship them, potted or for planting, all over Australia.
+As long as the combinations weren't too exotic - you can't compare apples and oranges, or grow them on the same tree - James found that the branches slowly fused together, so that he wound up with a healthy tree with different types of fruit on it.

 "Business is growing every year, mostly by word of mouth," Kerry said in an email to ABC News.
 "We advertise in national gardening magazines and attend major garden shows in Australia."

-Grafting of tree branches is not unusual to farmers, and American nurseries have been selling their own versions of fruit salad trees.
-At Yamagami’s Nursery in Cupertino, Calif. (it’s pure accident that Apple Inc. is across town), you can buy a 3-year-old multi-graft tree for $100.
+Grafting of tree branches is not at all unusual to farmers, and American nurseries have been selling their own versions of fruit salad trees for years.
+At Yamagami's Nursery in Cupertino, Calif. (it's pure accident that Apple Inc. is across town), you can buy a 3-year-old multi-graft tree for $100.

 "It's very appropriate for an urban or suburban setting because people simply don't have space," said Carolyn Villa-Scott at Yamagami's.
 "It's a lot easier than planting several trees.
 A mature fruit tree has bushels and bushels of fruit."

 Is it a big business?
-Tom Spellman of the Dave Wilson Nursery in Hickman, Calif. said they’ve been selling “multi-variety” trees for about 30 years, and it’s about 5 percent of their income.
-But people who like ‘em, he said, love ‘em.
+Not really, said Tom Spellman of the Dave Wilson Nursery in Hickman, Calif.
+He said they've been selling "multi-variety" trees for about 30 years, and it's about 5 percent of their business.
+But people who like 'em, he said, love 'em.

 "People are enthused," he said, especially because not all the fruit fills your yard at the same time.